 Students who wish to enroll in individual instrument or voice instruction should register for the course as listed in the course schedule at the appropriate level, determined in consultation with their advisor.
 Students must then contact the Music Department to schedule an audition to be placed with an instructor.
 Since auditions are a part of the process, students should not assume that they will be enrolled in the class.
 Once placements are confirmed by the Music Department, the specific course and instructor will be added to the student's schedule.
 Students who are not placed or who no longer wish to take individual instruction must formally drop the course by the drop deadline.

-Mills offers some courses with an optional .25 credit for service learning.
-These courses are listed in the schedule as a separate section of the regular course for 1.25 credits.
-This additional .25 credit is earned for volunteer work related to the subject matter of the course, and may require additional assignments or meetings at the discretion of the instructor.
+Mills offers some courses with an optional 1 credit for service learning.
+These courses are listed in the schedule as a separate section of the regular course for 4 credits.
+This additional 1 credit is earned for volunteer work related to the subject matter of the course, and may require additional assignments or meetings at the discretion of the instructor.
 Service learning credit must be associated with an academic course.
 Students may take one service learning course per semester.
+Some courses may fulfill the Core Curriculum requirement for Community Engaged Learning.
+Please refer to the Core Curriculm list to see specific courses.

 Students who wish to participate in the Mills cross-registration program must complete the Cross-Registration Permit, which requires approval of each institution's registrar, the student's advisor, and the instructor of the course.
 The student attends the first class session at the host institution to secure the instructor’s signature.
 (See Cross-Registration under Academic Opportunities Off Campus.)